 In short: Don’t call him a desk jockey

 Played by: Naomie Harris

 The low-down: M’s PA is anything but a supporting character.
-This former field agent – she took an office role after almost taking Bond out during Skyfall’s pre-credit sequence – is one of the few people 007 trusts implicitly when the chips are down.
+This former field agent – she voluntarily took a support role after almost taking Bond out during Skyfall’s pre-credit sequence – is one of the few people 007 trusts implicitly when the chips are down.